seanox/pdf-service/README.md

     https://github.com/openhtmltopdf/openhtmltopdf).

-It provides a template abstraction, APIs for templates, renderers and markup generators, a built-in markup generator, PDF comparison, and tools for previewing templates with mock-up data.
+It provides a template abstraction, APIs for templates, renderers and markup generators, a built-in markup generator, PDF and image comparison, and tools for previewing templates with mock-up data.

-Templates support includes, locale-dependent CSS, native page numbering, and separate header, content and footer fragments.
+Templates support includes, native page numbering, and separate header, content and footer fragments.
 Header and footer are rendered independently and merged with the document by page overlays.

 # Features